lmnaslimited/lens-docs/src/content/docs/prog-std/performance-standards.md

 Expected result: User should be logged in successfully Actual result: Login button becomes unresponsive

-Use labels to categorize issues (e.g., bug, feature, documentation).
-This helps prioritize and organize issues.

-Assign appropriate severity and priority: Clearly indicate whether an issue is critical (e.g., system crash) or a minor issue.

-**Example:**

-    Priority: High
-    Severity: Critical

 **Avoid:**

     Vague issue descriptions: Do not submit issues that are unclear or lack enough detail for the team to reproduce and fix the problem.